On Demand

 Upon reaching Dharchula, we’ll have accommodation ready for you.
 Dharchula is a border town, sharing its borders with Nepal.

 Fun Fact: Dharchula was an ancient trading town, here the trade was based on Barter, and it was the primary source of income for local people.
-Local handcrafted carpets, here known as ‘dan’, were exchanged with the Tibetans for food and clothing.
+Locally handcrafted carpets, here known as ‘dan’, were exchanged with the Tibetans for food and clothing.

 Altitude: 940m / 3084 ft